|Note||This guide only applies to the system installed on Intel® Boxed Desktop Processors: Intel® Core™, Pentium®, and

 - The DRAM should also be compatible.
 Refer to your motherboard manufacturer's site and the product specification page (ARK) for the CPU to check memory compatibility.

-- Contact your motherboard vendor for information about reverting your BIOS or resetting BIOS to default settings.
+- Try to enter the BIOS and load the default settings.
+Contact your motherboard vendor for information about resetting BIOS to default settings.

 Ensure the processor is installed properly